 Yes.
-Students must be 8 to 14 years old at the time of their audition (entering third through ninth grade in the fall of the academic year for which they are applying).
+Students must be 8 to 17 years old at the time of their audition (entering 3rd through 12th grade in the fall of the academic year for which they are applying).

 What instruments/concentrations does MAP offer?

 MAP offers concentrations in most instruments of the band and orchestra, as well as composition.
-If you do not see your child's instrument listed on the Application for Admission, please contact the Office of Community Engagement at email@example.com before applying.
+If you do not see your child's instrument listed on the Application for Admission, please contact the Office of Community Engagement at firstname.lastname@example.org before applying.
+NOTE: For the 2018-2019 academic year, MAP will not be accepting applications from pianists except those applying for composition.
 MAP does not offer a concentration in voice.

 Can students apply for more than one concentration?